 RMBA has open Wi-Fi throughout the building, Smartboards in multiple classrooms, and a computer lab with 22 Windows based workstations. iPads are available at a 4:1 student to tablet ratio.
 Teachers interact with students and parents via Renweb, an online educational tool where teachers may post assignments and grades and send emails to parents.

 RMBA hosts a number of extracurricular programs throughout the school year.
 Students may join Drama, Model UN, SAGE, MAD, Stand With Us, or other student-facilitated clubs.
 In fall 2013, RMBA participated in the ADL Step Up Anti-Bullying Program and the nationwide Girls on the Run and Girls on Track programs.

 During the summer, students from 18 months to sixth grade may attend Camp Moshava Houston, which is broken up into Machaneh Aleph (8 months-Kindergarten) and Machaneh Beta (grades 1-6).
 The camp takes place on the campus of RMBA.

-RMBA features four sports programs at both the middle and high school levels: basketball, intramural flag football, tennis, and volleyball.
+RMBA features four sports programs at both the middle and high school levels: girls and boys basketball, boys-intramural flag football, girls and boys tennis, and girls-volleyball.

 RMBA encourages an active parent body.
-While most parent-centered activities are geared toward family-centric holiday celebrations, the PTO is crucial in its leadership position in fundraising and volunteer coordination for multiple school events.
+While most parent-centered activities are geared toward family-centric holiday celebrations, the PTO also plays a crucial role in fundraising and volunteer coordination for multiple school events.